 User-focused optimization has been a top priority at Google for a long time.
 The goal is always to deliver content that meets the user’s intentions.

-So is focus on the user and search intent a 2021 SEO trend?
-Did digital marketers and SEO experts focus on something other than the user and search intent up until 2020?
+So is focusing on the user and search intent a 2021 SEO trend?
+Did digital marketers and SEO experts focus on something other than the user and search intent until 2020?
 Do serious businesses try to trick the customers into visiting their websites?
 I highly doubt it.
 SEO was always about understanding the user and search intent, and the better you do it, the higher the chance the user will stay at your website longer.
-If your SEO game was good in that regard thus far, you would get even better results with 2021's improvements in the search engine.
+If your SEO game were good in that regard thus far, you would get even better results with 2021's improvements in the search engine.

 On to the long-form relevant content part now.
 Long-form content implies more expertise, but I dare say that you should focus on on-point, informative content rather than throw in a ton of stuff on one page.
 I have some doubts about whether Google shares the same point of view, but according to other SEO trends in 2021, they probably do.